EMCECS/charts/README.md

 ## Adding private Helm repository and Docker registries

-In this development phase, both the Helm repostory and referenced Docker registries are private.
+In this development phase, both the Helm repository and referenced Docker registries are private.
 Before installing charts from this repository, you must add private credentials to Helm and Kubernetes for Github and Docker Hub, respectively.

 ### Add Private Github-Hosted Helm Repository